This course will be held in English.

 Teachers: T. Flati, S. Gioiosa, T. Castrignanò

-As a case study, two different bioinformatics pipelines (whole-exome and transcriptome analysis) will be presented and re-implemented on the supercomputers of Cineca thanks to ad-hoc hands-on sessions aimed at applying the concepts explained in the course.
+As a case study, a transcriptome data analysis will be presented and re-implemented on the supercomputers of CINECA thanks to ad-hoc hands-on sessions aimed at applying the concepts explained in the course.

 By the end of the course each student should be able to: